stevencohn/WindowsPowerShell/readme.md

    * VLC
    * WiLMa (_installed to C:\tools_)

-During the installation, instructions and tips are shown highlighted in yellow.
+During the installation, hints and tips are shown highlighted in yellow and instructions are highlighted in cyan.
 Some are import, such as how to continue the manual installation of Macrium.

 ## Profiles